wenweili/AlJabr-1/README.md

 This is the LaTeX source for the textbook **Methods of Algebra** (in Chinese: 代数学方法), volume 1.

 The book has been published by Higher Education Press (Beijing), ISBN 978-7-04-050725-6.
 The PDF version and the errata are available on the author's web page.
-The contents in this book are somewhat "fronzen", and the spotted mistakes will be corrected in the next edition.
+The contents in this book are somewhat "frozen", and the spotted mistakes will be corrected in the next edition.

 It is hoped that these files will be of some help to those professors, students as well as amateurs who wish to write serious Chinese books in Mathematics or Physics without too much TeXnical trouble.